LISTENING INSIDE and SEEING WITH THE EYES CLOSED

 Doing the seeing exercise with closed eyes may be a similar sensation to the one babies have in the womb.
 Babies can distinguish light and shade (and sound) through the mother's body and they turn in the direction of the light.
 It is also similar to animals who often have a second eye-lid which when dozing, still allows them to detect changes in light and shade.

-The smelling exercises open up the door to a new dimension.
-They take inner body sensory awareness to a whole new depth.
+The above ideas open up the door to a new dimension.
+The smelling exercises take inner body sensory awareness to a whole new depth.
 Please continue with Chapter 4: Mindfulness of Breathing and Smelling